RayCulp/LibreOffice-Basic-Reference/docs/source/libreoffice-common/object-model/thiscomponent-object/thiscomponent-object.rst

 Remarks
 -------

 If ThisComponent is used in a macro contained in a specific LibreOffice document, then it refers to the containing document.
-If ThisComponent is used in a macro that is stored in the **System and User Basic Macro Storage ("My Macros & Dialogs")**, then it refers to the active document (the foreground document).
+If ThisComponent is used in a macro that is stored in the **System and User Basic Macro Storage ("My Macros & Dialogs")**, then it refers to the active (foreground) document.

 .. toctree::
    :titlesonly: